 Caolan spent the following week (2/23 – 3/1) looking for ingredients, preparing them and brewing up a single vial.
 He did this in the homestead where Ferris would typically make potions.
 Given available material and some luck, he made a rare poison that erases the victim’s memory.
 The poison worked by getting into the blood, usually by the edge of a blade.
 Those not making a saving throw, immediately lose four memorized spells and 75% of everything that happened to them in the previous 24 hours.

-Jerker and Lah
+See also: Jerker and Lah Discuss the Dream

 End Notes